mingjiewang/qap/README.md

 $ qap
 ```

 QAP does not only provide command line tools, but also provide a pretty GUI and web applications for users who are uncomfortable with command lines.
-For more information, please visit [<font size="15">QAP website</font>](http://bioinfo.rjh.com.cn/labs/jhuang/tools/qap/).
+For more information, please visit [QAP website](http://bioinfo.rjh.com.cn/labs/jhuang/tools/qap/).

 ## Requirements